davidi67/crsyspqc/README.md

-# crsyspqc-main
+# crsyspqc

-Package crsyspqc provides an interface to CryptoSys PQC for go programmers.
+Package `crsyspqc` provides an interface to CryptoSys PQC for go programmers.

 CryptoSys PQC provides Post-Quantum Cryptography algorithms as specified by NIST.
-Requires CryptoSys PQC to be installed on your computer, available for free at
+It requires CryptoSys PQC to be installed on your computer, available for free at
 <https://www.cryptosys.net/pqc/>

 References: